 The Bike/Walk Commission was created by an ordinance adopted by the Common Council in October 2017, three years after it was first organized as a task force.
 It "supports bicycling and walking as safe, accessible, and sustainable forms of transportation and recreation that increase the City's livability and economic vitality, and improve public and environmental health."
-It is currently working on a five-year pedestrian plan, updating the City's bicycle and pedestrian plans, promoting Complete Streets programs, and organizing public awareness campaigns.
+It is currently

+2 Norwalk Bike/Walk Commission. www.norwalkct.org/1503/ Norwalk-BikeWalk-Commission working on a five-year pedestrian plan, updating the City's bicycle and pedestrian plans, promoting Complete Streets programs, implementing Vision Zero initiative, and organizing public awareness campaigns.
 It led the effort to implement a bike-share program expected to begin in the Fall of 2020 and conducted a Pedestrian Infrastructure Audit in 2018 to gain a better understanding of current conditions along city roads.